blacklightpy/vaultofknowledge/Business Ethics.md

 - Keep metrics to make businesses remain honest
-- Keep qualitative analysis to prevent ethics from being a scorecard
+- Keep qualitative ideas to prevent ethics from being a scorecard